-- Dice the onion, bell peppers, and tomato.
-Put it in a large mixing bowl.
-Add corn, black beans, and cilantro.
-Mix to combine.
+- Dice the onion, bell peppers, and tomato and put everything in a large mixing bowl.
+Add the corn, black beans, and cilantro.
+Mix well to combine.

-- In a small bowl, whisk together the lime juice with the salt, cumin, garlic powder, lime zest, and pepper.
-Pour the sauce over the rainbow salsa.
+- In a small bowl, whisk together the lime juice with the salt, cumin, garlic powder, smoked paprika, lime zest, and pepper.
+Pour the sauce over the salsa.

-- If you don’t like cilantro, use basil or avocado for something green.
+- If you don't like cilantro, use basil or avocado instead.

-- Instead of yellow corn, sub a dice yellow pepper.
+- Instead of yellow corn, you can substitute a diced yellow pepper.